Top 11 Songs and Albums Inspired by Central European Cities

 Geography has always featured in the work of musicians both classical and contemporary from the likes of Antonín Dvořák's symphonic poem, Vltava (The Moldau), to Bruce Springsteen's restrained pop hit Philadelphia.
 There is also a long list of great songs or albums inspired by Central European cities, a handful of which we write about here.
 For the sake of brevity, however, we stick exclusively to the most obvious modern English language pop or rock music.

 How could we not start with the most famous and iconic name-tagging music video of them?
 The Brit popsters were struggling to establish themselves in a crowded field of New Romantic synth-pop artists in the early 1980s when they brought in pencil-mustachioed Midge Ure.
 Rather than create a smash hit, Ultravox was trying to produce "interesting" music utilizing keyboard player Billy Currie's classical training.
-When they got into a recording studio Currie's sometime overblown and pedantic approach to the orchestration of songs produced the comment from Ure that "this means nothing to me"; the producer told him to sing that along with the other lyrics Ure had been adlibbing and the rest is history.
+When they got into a recording studio Currie's sometimes overblown and pedantic approach to the orchestration of songs produced the comment from Ure that "this means nothing to me"; the producer told him to sing that along with the other lyrics Ure had been ad-libbing and the rest is history.
 The video itself was made deliberately to echo the haunting mid-European classical feel the band was trying to mimic in the song.
 Ure thought at the time that Vienna had a "decaying elegance" that best suited the atmospherics they wanted to capture on film.
-Despite many lucrative offers afterwards, Ultravox shied away from writing another song named after a European city.
+Despite many lucrative offers afterward, Ultravox shied away from writing another song named after a European city.
 That's why the hit single 'Ljubljana' was never made (though to be fair, it wasn't a capital back then).

 Ultravox - Vienna

-Some of the greatest artists in the pantheon of rock’n’roll are associated with the German capital in one way or another (albeit before it was re-established as the capital of a reunited Germany) – David Bowie, Iggy Pop and Lou Reed.
+Some of the greatest artists in the pantheon of rock’n’roll are associated with the German capital in one way or another (albeit before it was re-established as the capital of a reunited Germany) – David Bowie, Iggy Pop, and Lou Reed.

 Bowie famously decamped from Los Angeles in the mid-1970s to escape his cocaine addiction and settled in Berlin where he felt assured Berliners would ignore him and thus provide the anonymity that he craved at the time.
-While there he became interested in art forms other than music, visiting the Brücke Museum (housing early 20th century expressionist paintings) and becoming a passionate patron and collector of expressionist art.
+While there he became interested in art forms other than music, visiting the Brücke Museum (housing early 20th-century expressionist paintings) and becoming a passionate patron and collector of expressionist art.
 He also began an exhaustive study of classical music and literature, while at the same time developing a deep interest in the German music scene, especially innovative electronic music bands like Kraftwerk.

 After co-writing and producing his friend Iggy Pop’s first solo album, The Idiot, also in Berlin, Bowie mined the products of his autodidactic absorption of Germany classical and pop culture to record the first of his Berlin albums, the avant-pop and instrumental Low.
 This was followed by Heroes and Lodger to form what Bowie himself later called his ‘triptych’.
 Although the three albums are all closely associated with Berlin, only Low and Heroes were recorded in part at Hansa Studios near Potsdamer Platz, nicknamed ‘Hansa by the Wall’ for its proximity to the edifice that separated East from West at the time.